metosin/muuntaja/README.md

 Both `ring-json` and `ring-middleware-format` tests have been ported to muuntaja to verify behavior and demonstrate differences.

-* Uses keywords in maps by default (good for Plumbing, Schema & Spec)
+* By default, uses Keywords in map keys (good for `clojure.spec` & `Schema`)

 ### Ring-json

+* Besides JSON, offers other protocols by default
-* Populates just the `:body-params`, does not merge data to `:params` & protocol-spesific params like `:json-params`
+* Populates just the `:body-params`, not `:params` & `:json-params`
-  * Merging Persistent Maps is slow.
-You can do this with a extra middleware if you need this.
+  * Merging Persistent Maps is slow, if you need the `:params` there is `muuntaja.middleware/wrap-params` for this
+  * If you need `:json-params`, add a extra middleware for it.
+* No in-built exception handling
+  * Add `muuntaja.middleware/wrap-exception` to add an exception callback

 ### Ring-middleware-format

 * Set's the `:body` to nil after consuming the body (instead of re-creating a stream)
+* Multiple Muuntaja middlewares can be used in the same middleware pipeline, first one does the deeds
 * By default, encodes only collections (or responses with `:muuntaja.core/encode?` set)
-* Reads the `Content-Type` from headers (as the RING Spec says)
+* Reads the `Content-Type` from request headers (as defined in the  RING Spec)
-* Does not set the `Content-Length` header
+* Does not set the `Content-Length` header (done by the adapters)
 * **TODO**: does not negotiate the request charset
 * **TODO**: does not negotiate the response charset
 * `:yaml-in-html` / `text/html` is not supported